DanyStinson/Amazon-Polly-Builder/readme.md

 * **Step 2:** You are now ready to open the Amazon CloudFront Endpoint and start testing some of the different SSML tags available in Amazon Polly.

 ### This looks really cool, but what is going on underneath?

+Here is a brief explanation of the underlying infrastructure:

+**Amazon Cloudfront + Amazon S3**

+**Amazon API Gateway**

+Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

+**AWS Lambda**

+With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
+Just upload your code and Lambda takes care of everything required to run and scale your code with high availability.

+The lambda function deployed will be triggered by API Gateway when a request is made from the webapp.
+The function is written in python and is quite simple:
+ 1. Retrieve all the information from the event.
+ 2. Build the Amazon Polly pre-signed URL call.
+ 3. Call Amazon Polly and retrieve the pre-signed URL.
+ 4. Return the url with the generated speech back to the client.

+**Amazon Polly**

+Here is the most important service of the demo, and guess what, you don't need to set anything up to use it!
+This service is part of our AWS AI	Services which are purely API driven, so developers with no ML experience can leverage services already trained by AWS.

+As you can see in the following example, you can call Amazon Polly via API with the necessary fields and it will return you the generated audio.